Jotform SharePoint Integration: What Works and What Doesn't

 - Jotform multi-select (checkbox) fields output comma-separated strings.
 SharePoint MultiChoice columns expect arrays.
 Split the string in Power Automate before mapping.

-This one catches people off guard.
+The native Send Files action handles this for you: it uploads form files and PDFs straight to a document library.
+In the Power Automate paths you do it yourself, and this catches people off guard.
 Jotform's webhook sends a URL for each uploaded file, not the file itself.
-If your SharePoint target is a document library (and for most enterprise workflows, it is), you need a second action in your Power Automate flow: an HTTP request to download the file from Jotform's CDN, then a 'Create file' action to write it to SharePoint.
+If your SharePoint target is a document library, you need a second action in your flow: an HTTP request to download the file from Jotform's CDN, then a 'Create file' action to write it to SharePoint.

 Jotform's file URLs are temporary.
 They expire after a period (typically 24 hours for unauthenticated access).
 If your Power Automate flow has a delay or a retry that spans past the expiry window, the file download fails.
 The list item might already be created in SharePoint with a missing attachment.
 For production flows, handle the file download in the same flow run as the item creation, with no branching delays between them.